February 12, 1973

 [7] Carlos Castaneda, The Teachings of Don Juan: A Yaqui Way of Knowledge (Berkeley: University of California Press, 1972 [1968]).
 On the ‘ally’, see pp. 9, 32-34.
 For discussions of Castaneda in A Thousand Plateaus, cf. pp. 227-229, 248-249.

 [8] The reference to the “last session” points to the existence of a session (or sessions) prior to this one.
 The final session of the first Seminar on Anti-Oedipus (18 April 1972) ends with a discussion of the body without organs, but there is no discussion of ‘masses.’
-Elias Canetti’s Crowds and Power (translated by Carol Stewart, Harmondsworth: Penguin, 1973 [1960]) is not mentioned the first Seminar, nor is the idea of ‘mass’ thematized.
+Elias Canetti’s Crowds and Power (translated by Carol Stewart, Harmondsworth: Penguin, 1973 [1960]) is not mentioned in the first Seminar, nor is the idea of ‘mass’ thematized.
 However, Canetti’s distinction between crowds and packs is briefly mentioned in Anti-Oedipus itself (translated by Robert Hurley, Mark Seem and Helen R. Lane, Minneapolis: University of Minnesota, 1983), p.
 279, where it is discussed in relation to paranoia (with a reference to the closing chapter of Crowds and Power, ‘Rulers and Paranoiacs’).
 Crowds and Power was originally entitled Masse und Macht in German (1960) and was translated into French as Masse et puissance (Paris: Gallimard, 1966).
 In German, Freud’s Group Psychology is Massenpsychologie.
 The term ‘mass’ in the present Seminar often means ‘crowd’, and its use can be related to themes in the first part of Canetti’s Crowds and Power, ‘The Crowd’, pp. 15-87.
 See the discussion of masses and packs in A Thousand Plateaus, p.
 33-34.

 [9] Cf. Samuel Beckett, The Unnameable, in Trilogy (London: Picador, 1979 [1959]): “I must have got embroiled in a kind of inverted spiral” (p.
 290); “I’ve never left the island, God help me.
 I was under the impression I spent my life in spirals round the earth” (p.
 300).